Uniformizing complex ODEs and applications: Introduction

-Let us begin by considering a complete polynomial vector field $X$ on $\C^n$ of degree at least~$2$.
-This means that its complex solutions are defined for all $T \in \C$.
-In the special case in which $X$ is also completely integrable, its orbits can be compactified into rational curves by adding to them some ``singular points of $X$ at infinity''.
+Let $X$ be a polynomial vector field of degree at least~$2$ on $\C^n$.
+Suppose that $X$ is complete i.e. its complex solutions are defined for all $T \in \C$.
+When $X$ happens to be {\it completely integrable}\, i.e. when it admits $n-1$ independent first integrals, its orbits can be compactified into rational curves by adding to them some ``singular points at infinity''.
 This fact can be interpreted as a type of confinement phenomenon for the corresponding solutions.
-Our first results can be regarded as a weaker, whereas sharp, type of confinement phenomenon holding for every solution of a complete polynomial vector field.
+Our first result is a sharp, whereas weaker, generalization of this confinement phenomenon to every complete polynomial vector field.
 To state it, we proceed as follows.
-Since $X$ is polynomial it defines a singular holomorphic foliation $\cald$ on $\C P(n) = \C^n \cup \Delta_{\infty}$ viewed as a compactification of $\C^n$.
-Consider a leaf $L$ of $\cald$ (details on the definition of ``leaf'' in the singular context can be found in Section~3).
+Being polynomial, $X$ defines a singular holomorphic foliation $\cald$ on $\C P(n) = \C^n \cup \Delta_{\infty}$ viewed as a compactification of $\C^n$.
+Consider a leaf $L$ of $\cald$ (details on the definition of ``leaf'' in the singular context can be found in Section~2.2).
 On $L$ two (singular) oriented real one-dimensional foliations $\calh, \, \calh^{\perp}$ are going to be defined.
-They will depend on the leaf $L$ of $\cald$ is a regular way as it will be apparent from their definitions (cf. Sections~3 and~6).
+They will depend on the leaf $L$ of $\cald$ in a regular way as it will be apparent from their definitions (cf. Sections~3 and~6).
 More importantly, $\calh, \, \calh^{\perp}$ are mutually orthogonal with respect to the conformal structure of $L$, in fact, they agree respectively with the real foliation and the purely imaginary foliation induced on $L$ by a certain Abelian form.
 Since $L$ is endowed with a conformal structure, it makes sense to define also foliations $\calh^{\theta}$ whose (oriented) trajectories makes an angle~$\theta$ with the oriented trajectories of $\calh$ ($\theta \in [-\pi /2, \pi /2]$).
-The trajectories of these foliations define the ``directions of confinement'' for $L$ as it is seen from Theorem~A below.
+The trajectories of these foliations define the ``directions of confinement'' for $L$ as will follow from Theorem~A below.
 In the sequel $\Phi : \C \times \C^n \rightarrow \C^n$ stands for the holomorphic flow generated by $X$ whereas ${\rm Sing}\, (\cald) \subset \C P(n)$ denotes the singular set of $\cald$.